SteelCompendium/compendium/docs/Rules/Ancestries/Time Raider.md

 The hakaan burst into action and sped past him like a blur.

-At the same instant, a call—a horn.
-From directly behind John a blast of sound like a chord played by a dozen trumpets, and hope sang in his heart—the clarion call of the last Storm Knight!
+At the same instant, a call-a horn.
+From directly behind John a blast of sound like a chord played by a dozen trumpets, and hope sang in his heart-the clarion call of the last Storm Knight!

 At the sound, the orc dashed forward into a knot of wardog commandos, her axe already hewing about her.